matloff/TidyverseSkeptic/README.md

 group.)

-Moreover, in discussions with those who report success in using the Tidyverse to teach beginning programmers, I ask whether their students are incapable of learning just base-R.  They readily concede that the answer is no.  Indeed, before the Tidyverse, throngs of people were learning base-R without any prior programming background.
+Moreover, in discussions with those who report success in using the Tidyverse to teach beginning programmers, I ask them whether their students are incapable of learning just base-R.  They readily concede that the answer is no.  Indeed, before the Tidyverse, throngs of people were learning base-R without any prior programming background.